saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Collections.md

 | 7) Iterator in HashMap is fail-fast.                                                                                                | Enumerator in Hashtable is not fail-fast.                                         |
 | 8) HashMap inherits AbstractMap class.                                                                                              |                                                                                   |

-## Difference between HashMap ,HashTable ,SynchronizedHashMap and Concurrent HashMap
+## Difference between HashMap,HashTable,SynchronizedHashMap and Concurrent HashMap

 | Collection Type       | Synchronization                        | Locking            | No.Of Threads                                             | Null Key & Values                       | Iterator  | When To Use                       |
 |-----------------------|----------------------------------------|--------------------|-----------------------------------------------------------|-----------------------------------------|-----------|-----------------------------------|